Gjirokastër: Modern

 The postwar communist regime developed the city as an industrial and commercial centre.
 It was elevated to the status of a museum town, as it was the birthplace of the leader of the People's Socialist Republic of Albania, Enver Hoxha, who had been born there in 1908.
 His house was converted into a museum.

-The demolition of the monumental statue of the authoritarian leader Enver Hoxha in Gjirokastër by members of the local Greek community in August 1991 marked the end of the one-party state It was the last statue in Albania to be demolished during the Fall of Communism in Albania, which happened in 28 July 1991, 5 months after the rest of the statues that were demolished since February and marked the end of the one-party state.
+The demolition of the monumental statue of the authoritarian leader Enver Hoxha in Gjirokastër by members of the local Greek community in August 1991 marked the end of the one-party state It was the last statue in Albania to be demolished during the Fall of Communism in Albania, which happened on 28 July 1991, 5 months after the rest of the statues that were demolished since February and marked the end of the one-party state.

 Gjirokastër suffered severe economic problems following the end of communist rule in 1991.
 In the spring of 1993, the region of Gjirokastër became a center of open conflict between Greek minority members and the Albanian police.
 The city was particularly affected by the 1997 collapse of a massive pyramid scheme which destabilised the entire Albanian economy.
 The city became the focus of a rebellion against the government of Sali Berisha; violent anti-government protests took place which eventually forced Berisha's resignation.
 On 16 December 1997, Hoxha's house was damaged by unknown attackers, but subsequently restored.

 Geography

 The present municipality was formed at the 2015 local government reform by the merger of the former municipalities of Antigonë, Cepo, Gjirokastër, Lazarat, Lunxhëri, Odrie and Picar, that became municipal units.
 The seat of the municipality is the town Gjirokastër.
-The total population is 28,673 (2011 census), in a total area of 469.55 km2.
+The district's total population is 28,673 (2011 census), in a total area of 469.55 km2.
 The population of the former municipality at the 2011 census was 19,836.